NaaVRE/naavre.github.io/docs/NaaVRE_Interface/index.md

   [Param_example.webm](https://github.com/QCDIS/vre_documetation/assets/9680609/fea3d96b-97d3-43cd-b009-b5bd4537de5a)

 * `secret_`: these variables are used to pass secret parameters to a cell.
 They should be used for credentials such as passwords or API keys.
 They are similar to `param_` variables, but no default value is saved to the catalogue, and values are handled in a secure way when executing the workflow.
+In order not to accidentally commit secrets to the repository do not store them in the code.
+Instead, use the [SecretsProvider].

   ![Component Containerizer secrets](images/component_containerizer_secrets.png)